o1-labs/proof-systems/README.md

   When CI passes on master, the documentation built from the rust code will be available [here](https://o1-labs.github.io/proof-systems/rustdoc) and the book will be available [here](https://o1-labs.github.io/proof-systems).

+## Nix for Dependencies (WIP)

+If you have `nix` installed and in particular, `flakes` enabled, you can install the dependencies for these projects using nix.
+Simply `nix develop .` inside this directory to bring into scope `rustup`, `opam`, and `go` (along with a few other tools).
+You will have to manage the toolchains yourself using `rustup` and `opam`, in the current iteration.